fetchai/uAgents/python/PULL_REQUESTS_TEMPLATE.md

     **Description:**

-    [Provide a detailed description of the changes made in this pull request.]
+    [Provide a detailed description of the changes made in the pull request.]

     **Tests:**